 To find out if you qualify see Local Housing Allowance.

 DHP is a short term top up award to help tenants overcome a problem to pay rent.
-We can assist you with making an application.
-For more information see the Discretionary Housing Payment.
+We can assist you with making an application for the Discretionary Housing Payment.

 If you are facing possession hearings at Preston County Court, we can: